henrygerardmoore/ros2_vscode_template/README.md

-# Using ROS 2 Rolling in Docker with VSCode
+# Using ROS 2 Humble in Docker with VSCode

 ## Prerequisites